 Step 5: Sending a follow-up email

-Now you’ve written the follow-up email — the objective is clear, you’ve set the context, the purpose is clear, and you’ve chosen a suitable subject line (if any).
+Now you’ve written the follow-up email — the objective is clear, you’ve set the context, the purpose is clear, and you’ve chosen suitable subject lines (if any).
 Now comes the last step, when do you send it?

 - Within 24 Hours: You can send a ’thank you‘ follow-up email after meetings, seminars, events, or other special occasions that merit urgent gratitude.